Claiming For Persistent Vegetative State Compensation

 Find out whether you can claim PVS compensation.
 If you are in a vegetative state for more than a month, you are medically considered to be in a persistent vegetative state.
 If you are then in a persistent vegetative state for more than a year, then you are considered to be in a permanent vegetative state.

-Our team at Jefferies Solicitors understand that it can be incredibly difficult to watch a family member be in this state.
+It can be incredibly difficult to watch a family member be in this state.
 We also understand that if you have been in a persistent vegetative state but are beginning to recover, you may need compensation to help afford treatment.

 About Persistent Vegetative States (PVS)